thesedays/Party-Slideshow/README.md

 # Preparing the slideshow
 You can run `make-photos-js.php` with PHP to generate the `js/photos.js` file from all the photo files in the `photos` directory.
+If your images are a bit large, you can run `optimize-photos.php` with PHP.
+It will read all the images from the `originals` directory and save them into the `photos` directory at a lower resolution.